-Her story appears in legendary 5th century sources, but some basic facts about her seem historically reliable.
-Agnes was a beautiful, wealthy 13 year old girl chosen to be the wife of an influential Roman man, but she refused to marry him because she believed as a Christian she had the right to remain unmarried.
-A deeply religious young woman, she wanted to give her life to God.
+Agnes was a beautiful, wealthy 13 year old girl, probably chosen to be the wife of an influential Roman man, but she refused to marry him or anyone else, because she believed as a Christian she had the right to choose marriage or not.

-That wasn’t an option for Roman women then.
-Women were expected to marry young, to marry men chosen for them, and to have two or three children.
-Rome needed citizen soldiers then to grow and hold on to its empire.
-Only reluctantly did Rome come to depend on foreigners for its fighting.
+That choice wasn’t an option for Roman women then.
+They were expected to marry young, to marry men chosen for them, and to have two or three children.
+Rome needed soldiers then to grow and hold on to their empire.
 It preferred its own men and wanted its own women to produce them.
+Only reluctantly did Rome come to accept and depend on foreigners for its army.

-Tradition says the authorities brought her first to the Stadium of Domitian, to a brothel of prostitutes there, to commit her to a life of degradation, but God kept her from harm.
-She would not yield, and so they took her to the arena and killed her by slitting her throat.
+Tradition says that after much pressure the authorities brought her to the Stadium of Domitian in the center of Rome, to a brothel of prostitutes there, to commit her to a life of prostitution, but God kept her from harm.
+She would not yield, and so they took her into the arena and killed her by slitting her throat.
 Those who saw her die marveled at her courage and her faith.

-Agnes was buried in the catacombs along the Via Nomentana outside the walls of the city and has been honored there ever since.
-A majestic ancient church stands over her grave.
-Another 16th century church honoring her stands in the Piazza Navona, where the Stadium of Domition once stood and the young girl endured great suffering.
+Agnes was buried in the catacombs along the Via Nomentana outside the walls of the city.
+An ancient church stands over her grave there.
+A beautiful church to visit if you are in Rome. ( below) Another 16th century church honors Agnes in the Piazza Navona, where the Stadium of Domition once stood and the young girl suffered and died.